 Others might feel it quite localised where the cervix is, low down behind the pubic bone.

-Read more in What Do Contractions Feel Like?.
+For more information, you can read What Do Contractions Feel Like?

 The question on every pregnant woman’s mind is how long is labour going to last?